dwhelan/ok_computer/README.md

 - `Switch` properties:
   - for any value one and only one of its monads should fire
-  - is a monad
+  - is a monad via delegation
-    - bind should bind to the preferred monad
+    - switch decides which monad to delegate to